StructuralMike/MMMM/readme.md

 - If ohko, pottery can't be dungeons, reduced, or lottery

 ## enemizer:
-- If enemies are shuffled, enemy health cannot be hard or expert.
+- If enemies are shuffled, enemy health cannot be hard or expert, and it can not be swordless.
 - Enemy damage is always default.
 - Enemy logic is always set to allow_all.